MCDevKit/cmcc-docs/json-templating-engine/array-functions/map.md

 ## Arguments

  - array: Source array
- - lambda: Lambda, that should return new element value
+ - lambda(element, index): Lambda, that should return new element value

 ## Example